Himanshgit5458/Flight-Fare-Predictor/README.md

 2. Install the required dependencies using `pip install -r requirements.txt`.
 3. Run the UI using `python app.py`.
 4. Access the UI in your web browser at the provided URL.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please follow the [Contributing Guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](LICENSE).